Man Admits To Murdering Investigative Journalist, A Crime That Rocked Slovakia

 A man accused of being a hired assassin has pleaded guilty to killing a journalist who investigated corruption in Slovakia — a shocking murder that led to the government's collapse in early 2018, along with the exit of several police and justice officials.

-Miroslav Marcek pleaded guilty at the start of a high-profile trial for four people accused of carrying out a plot to kill reporter Jan Kuciak, 27, and his fiancée, Martina Kusnirova, in their home.
-When he was killed, Kuciak had been reporting on alleged ties between high-ranking people in Slovakia's government and the Italian mafia.
+Miroslav Marcek pleaded guilty at the start of a high-profile trial for four people accused of carrying out a plot to kill reporter Jan Kuciak and his fiancée, Martina Kusnirova, in their home.
+At the time of his death, Kuciak, 27, had been reporting on alleged ties between high-ranking people in Slovakia's government and the Italian mafia.
 He and Kusnirova were shot to death.

 "I am guilty in point one," Marcek told a special criminal court after prosecutors read indictments related to the murders on Monday, according to The Slovak Spectator.
 He later testified that the job of killing Kuciak had come to him through his cousin and co-defendant, Tomas Szabo.